AlexGagne/haskell-happstack-website/README.md

 These are problems that I do not know how to solve.
 I do not plan to tackle these issues because they are not major problems and my limited search hasn't revealed a quick answer.
 Feel free to contact me about those.

 - Separate CSS from the generated HTML so that CSS so it's not embedded in the generated HTML.
-I will need a similar solution when I get to generating javascript
+I will need a similar solution when I get to generating javascript.
+I could add static CSS and Javascript files, but I'd like to still be able to use Clay and any javascript-generating library I will use in the future.